Looking for a place to stay in Jaipur? Here’s my list of best hostels in Jaipur.

-Jaipur is on every traveller’s bucket list, especially those visiting Rajasthan.
-Though I have not written any blog on it, I have been to Jaipur a few times, and my love for the city grows with every visit.
+Jaipur is on every traveller’s bucket list.
+I have, myself, been to Jaipur a few times and my love for the city only grows with every visit.
 To me, Jaipur has it all: history, food, culture, beautiful architecture and a great backpacking scene.
-Close proximity to New Delhi moreover makes Jaipur an easier destination to travel to.

-Being the capital town of Rajasthan, Jaipur can feel big and crowded.
-And when it comes to hostels, there are quite a few of them around.
-Thankfully, I find prices of hostels in Jaipur the lowest compared to other destinations in Rajasthan.
-Still, that doesn’t make it any easy for travellers to find the best hostel in Jaipur.
+Because Jaipur is the capital town of Rajasthan, it can feel big and crowded.
+Thankfully, there are a number of backpacker hostels to choose from.
+I find hostels in Jaipur the most inexpensive compared to other destinations in Rajasthan.

 - Location: Jaipur is huge, while it has a fairly good availability of local taxis (Ola and Uber work in Jaipur) tuktuks and city buses, it can take some time to get around.
 Pick a place that has a central location and is not very far from the gated old town.
 All the hostels listed in this list are in a central location.

 - Amenities: Almost all backpacker hostels in Jaipur offer free Wifi.
-But if you want more than just free Wifi, be sure you do your research to find the best hostel that matches your needs.
+But if you want more than just free Wifi, be sure you do your research.

 - Staff: The hostels included in this list have friendly staff.
 A welcoming staff is just as important to have a good experience as the hostel’s ambience and other fellow-travellers staying with you.

-I like hostels that reverberate the feel and colors of a destination and Moustache Hostel, given its interiors, is certainly one of them – not to mention the name Moustache that makes you think of Rajasthan.
-With all the comforts of modernity and a touch of the local culture and architecture Moustache hostel attempts to give its guests the essence of the city.
+I like hostels that reverberate the feel and colors of the destination it is located in.
+And Moustache Hostel, given its interiors, is certainly one of them – not to mention the name Moustache that makes you think of Rajasthan.
+With all modern comforts and a touch of local culture and architecture Moustache hostel gives its guests the essence of the city.
 The hotel is located just 1km away from Jaipur Railway Station and 800 mts from the bus stop.
-And if you’re a foodie, you can easily grab some local food nearby the hostel.

 Moustache Hostel at a glance: